-Clinical intervention education for social care support workers of adults: A review of the current literature.
+Invasive clinical intervention education for social care support workers of adults: A review of the current literature.

-Keywords: social care support worker, clinical interventions, education, intellectual disabilities
+Keywords: social care support worker, invasive clinical interventions, education, intellectual disabilities

 Abstract

 Background: As with the general population, people with intellectual disabilities are ageing, are living longer often with co-existing complex needs and with more requiring care and support.
 The focus of care is community-based rather than institutional and it is therefore necessary to ensure that the workforce responsible for delivering care has the appropriate knowledge and skills to safely deliver the interventions required.